 Matthew is also a member of the firm’s oil and gas practice group and has successfully represented companies and landowners in many aspects, including civil litigation, arbitration, and administrative proceedings before the Public Utilities Commission and the Ohio Oil and Gas Commission.
 Matthew has experience negotiating oil and gas contracts and other energy-related agreements, including leases and easements.

 Matthew practices out of the Canfield and Canton offices.
-Matthew lives with his wife, Kelly, and their four children in Hubbard, Ohio.
+Matthew lives with his wife, Kelly, and their five children in Hubbard, Ohio.

 Begins and defends lawsuits various lawsuits for declaratory judgment, under the Ohio Dormant Mineral Act, under the Ohio Marketable Title Act, for slander of title, for adverse possession, and for oil and gas lease breaches, interpretation, and enforcement of contractual obligations.

 Ohio Supreme Court holds that a filed will that does not devise a severed mineral through either a specific provision or through a residue clause is not preserving event under Section 5301.49(D) of the Ohio Marketable Title Act (“MTA”).
 By Matthew W. Onest, Esq.
 On February 15, 2022, the Ohio […]Read More

 On December 8, 2021, Attorney Scott Zurakowski argued before the United States Court of Appeals, Sixth Circuit on behalf of the plaintiff-class of lessors-mineral owners in 20-3469 Zehentbauer Family Land LP et al v Total E and P USA Inc et al. Our firm is seeking to reverse the district […]Read More